cbonoz/chain21/README.md

 ## How we built it

+- Remix (contracts and compilation)
+- Metamask/web3 (contract interaction)
-- Chainlink
+- Chainlink (base contract)
-- GeoDB
+- GeoDB (API)
+- Plasm (deployment)
+- Matic (deployment)

 ## Challenges we ran into

-Integrating the different blockchain technologies.
+- Integrating the different blockchain technologies in a single chainlink contracts.

-## Accomplishments that we're proud of

-## What we learned
+- Deploying and configuring the contracts on different provider networks.
+- Connecting the FE to the Kovan test network with metamask.

 ## What's next for Transport Chain